Best Plants for Beginners

 When growing veggies and herbs, your job will be even easier if you plant vigorous plants from Bonnie Plants® instead of seeds.
+Growing flowers?
+Choose annuals from the premium quality Miracle-Gro® Brilliant Blooms collection*.
 Starting a garden with young plants jumpstarts the process, getting you to harvest time sooner than if you were to sow seeds.

 Here are some of the best plants for beginners:

 Leaf lettuce: Leaf lettuce varieties such as Buttercrunch, romaine, and red leaf mature relatively quickly, and you can actually start harvesting as soon as leaves are large enough to nibble.
 Lettuces grow well in containers, with shallow roots that don't need deep pots to thrive.

 Radishes: One of the fastest crops, radishes are ready to harvest in about three weeks.
 (As a bonus, you can eat the leafy tops as greens.)
 Because radishes grow so quickly, instead of planting all of the seeds at once, try sowing a few every week or two so you'll be able to harvest continuously for a longer period.
 Radishes grow well in both beds and pots.